 how to seem like one thing and be another because we live in a world

 structured against us socially and politically.
 We know exactly how to

-in something, to pray, and to manifest it because we know it's not our
+in something, to pray, and to manifest the belief because we are not raised that it is our

-given right to succeed.
-Most of all, we know exactly how to break down
+god-given right to succeed.
+Most of all, we know exactly how to break ideas down

-by destroying images: their integrity, their ability to receive trust,
+by destroying images: their integrity, their ability to be trusted;

 their ability to influence.